mbuech00/pymbe/README.md

 be achieved by installing through pip (in the case of PySCF), having a pymbe.pth/pyscf.pth file with the corresponding path in the lib/Python3.X/site-packages directory of your Python distribution or by including the paths in the environment variable `$PYTHONPATH`.
+PyMBE also requires the PYTHON_HASH_SEED environment variable to be set to 0 (export PYTHON_HASH_SEED=0) for reproducibility reasons and will complain otherwise.
 Furthermore, the mpi4py implementation of the MPI standard needs to be installed, built upon an MPI-3 library.\
 Once these requirements are satisfied, PyMBE can be started by importing the MBE class and creating a MBE object while passing input data and keywords as keyword arguments.
 Possible keyword arguments are: